-Dangerous rhetoric: Blood libel
+Dangerous Rhetoric: Blood libel and Ritual Killing

-The vilification of Jews continued throughout the early modern period and into the 20th Century when it became an important tool for Nazi propagandists, to spread fear and hatred among German citizens about the Jewish population.
+The vilification of Jews continued throughout the early modern period and into the 20th century when it became an important tool for Nazi propagandists to spread fear and hatred among German citizens about the Jewish population.

 Sources